ZSaberLv0/ZFVimIM/README.md

     1. `let g:ZFVimIM_DEBUG_profile = 1`
     1. input freely
     1. `call ZFVimIM_DEBUG_profileInfo()` to check which step consumed most time

+    PS: you may want to check [ZSaberLv0/ZFVimIM_openapi](https://github.com/ZSaberLv0/ZFVimIM_openapi) for how to use external tool to supply db contents

 * use with LSP plugins